 This may seem silly, but hear us out.
 Many dolphin lovers go to school to become marine biologists only to discover it’s all about really complicated science, not just frolicking with Flipper.
 Similarly, you can preach about avocado without understanding the structure of healthy fats, but it’s much better if you do.
 In other words, you can be a wellness pro without loving science, but you can’t be great at your job without at least having an appreciation for health science and the ability to stay up on current research.

 So, you asked yourself these questions and you’re definitely ready to jump start your wellness career?!
-Apply now to join the fall 2018 class to become Nutritious Life Certified!
+Apply now to join the spring 2019 class to become Nutritious Life Certified!